tekartik/sqflite/packages_web/sqflite_common_ffi_web/README.md

 ```
 ## Limitations

+### Use the same web port when debugging

+The database is stored in the browser indexeddb.
+Like any other web storage, it is tied to the port. (i.e. localhost:8080 is different from localhost:8081).
+When debugging, you should use the same port to keep the same indexeddb database.

 ### No shared worker available

 When shared worker are not supported - for example in Android Chrome as of 2022-10-20 -, a basic web worker is used.